Skip to main content

 How are local authorities involved?

 Local authorities have and will be central to the development and delivery of the Integrated Settlement.
 Ahead of the first settlement, all seven constituent local authorities developed Place-Based Strategies, which set out their vision for how funding – from the Integrated Settlement and other sources – can be used to transform communities and places, building on their existing plans and visions.
-Local authorities will also be central to delivering many of the projects and interventions that will be funded through the Integrated Settlement.
+This work underpinned the WMCA’s Investment Prospectus, which sets out the region’s priority ‘Place Portfolios’, which will drive growth and public and private investment across the West Midlands.

 What will happen next?

-• We expect the outcomes framework for the multi-year Integrated Settlement to be agreed in early 2026.
-The outcomes are the things that we expect to change in the region as a result of the programmes that we will deliver.
+• The outcomes framework for the multi-year Integrated Settlement was agreed in March 2026 and sets out the things that we expect to change in the region as a result of the programmes that we will deliver.

-• The WMCA will receive the multi-year Integrated Settlement payment in April 2026.
+• The WMCA received the first annual instalment of the multi-year Integrated Settlement in April 2026.

 Further information